MedScan-AI/MedScan_ai/deploymentRAG/terraform/README.md

 ### Lifecycle Protection

-All monitoring resources have `prevent_destroy = true` to protect against accidental deletion.
-To destroy resources, you must:

-1. Remove `prevent_destroy` from the resource
-2. Run `terraform apply`
+The configuration uses a `null_resource` with a destroy provisioner to ensure proper cleanup order.
+When resources are destroyed, the `null_resource.delete_alert_policies_before_metrics` resource ensures alert policies are deleted before custom metrics to prevent dependency issues.

+To destroy resources:

-3. Then run `terraform destroy`
+1. Run `terraform destroy`
+2. The destroy provisioner will automatically handle cleanup order
+3. Alert policies will be deleted before metrics to avoid dependency errors

 ### Importing Existing Resources